What is a kidney biopsy?

 Increased pain around the biopsy site or elsewhere

-You may get back to your usual diet unless told otherwise.
+You may get back to your normal diet unless told otherwise.
 Your healthcare team may

 ask you to rest for a day or two.
-Do not do strenuous physical activity for several
+Don't do strenuous physical activity for several

 days.
-Do not do any type of “bouncing" activities, such as jogging, aerobics, playing
+Don't do any type of “bouncing" activities, such as jogging, aerobics, playing

 tennis, or horseback riding for a couple of weeks to prevent bleeding of the biopsy